February 19, 2021 16 Min Read

 Morning routines are essential because they start your day with familiarity and calm.
 You know without thinking what you’re going to do next.
 They create a gentle path for your brain while you fully wake up.
 Instead of running around distracted and feeling “busy,” you can flow through your morning lightly.

-Provider Kristen Marias explains:
+Coach Kristen Marias explains:

 4. Create an Evening Routine